-Why are men still writing the policies and laws that affect us?
+Why are men still writing the policies and laws that affect women?

 Who determines our right to healthcare, the safety of our streets, or our bodily rights?
 Men continue to make the majority of those decisions in the UK.
 We expose how men still shape laws that impact women's lives without having women at the table.